oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

     The first thing you should notice is that the embedding model: "cohere.embed-english-v3.0" is being used.
 The similarity search must use the same embedding model as the vectors stored in the MY\_DATA table.
 You will also notice:

     - We are only looking at the TopK 5 - or nearest 5 results
-    - We are connecting to the Oracle database with the *oracledb* python library
+    - We are connecting to the Oracle database with the *oracledb* Python library
     - We are using "float" embeddings.
 As opposed to "Int8"

-3. For our first example we will enter the word "cars" at the prompt.
+3. For our first example let's try the phrase "cars and see what is returned.

+    Enter phrase **cars**

     You should see something similar to: